 This weapon armed most cruisers built in the early 1900s, with 125 guns manufactured during that time.
 During World War I, additional guns were built and used as AAA weapons.
-Late in the war some destroyers and submarines were also armed with these weapons.
+Late in the war, some destroyers and submarines were also armed with these weapons.
+Submarine guns had many items made from brass to resist corrosion.

-During World War II, most surviving guns were altered to take the same ammunition as the 10.5 cm/45 SK C/32 and they were then used on U-boats and small combatants.
+Before and during World War II most surviving guns were altered to take the same ammunition as did the 10.5 cm/45 SK C/32 and they were then used on U-boats and small combatants.
 Guns so modified added (n R) [nachgebohrte Rorhe - "improved drilled barrel"] at the end of their designations, such as 10.5 cm SK L/45 (n R).
+Altered guns had the same performance as the C/32 guns.

 10.5 cm/45 (4.1") SK C/06 10.5 cm/45 (4.1") Flak L/45 10.5 cm/45 (4.1") Tbts L/45 10.5 cm/45 (4.1") Ubts L/45 |